How to improve your LinkedIn profile: Guide with expert advice

 Why is having a good LinkedIn profile so important?

-Linkedin is two things.
-One is your professional digital representation.
-LinkedIn is the first thing that comes up whenever someone searches for your name.
-Your profile answers the question: who are you as a professional?
-What value can you bring to others?
-And most importantly, who do you want to be?
-The other one is that it's your best career tool.
-It's a global networking platform to build your brand.
+LinkedIn serves a dual purpose .
+On the one hand, it is your professional digital representation: it is the first thing that appears when someone searches for your name on the internet.
+Your profile answers fundamental questions: Who are you as a professional?
+What value can you bring?
+And, most importantly, who do you want to be?

 Don't undervalue yourself, especially if you're a young professional